Sv443-Network/UserUtils/README.md

   "greeting": "Guten Tag!",
   "foo": "Foo",
 };

 tr.addLanguage("de-DE", translation_de);

 tr.addLanguage("de-CH", {
+  // overwrite the "greeting" but keep other keys as they are:
   ...translation_de,
-  // overwrite the "greeting" but keep other keys as they are "greeting": "Grüezi!",
+  "greeting": "Grüezi!",
 });

 tr.addLanguage("de-AT", {
+  // overwrite "greeting" again but keep other keys as they are:
   ...translation_de,
-  // overwrite "greeting" again but keep other keys as they are "greeting": "Grüß Gott!",
+  "greeting": "Grüß Gott!",
 });